 Just like setting financial goals, conducting financial literacy surveys lets you know when to celebrate.
 Set big, yet achievable goals for your financial education course and continue to grow your program each year.
 Your survey results are likely to continue improving, year after year.

 Administering a financial education survey is an excellent suggestion for anyone who wants quantitative data or just a better understanding of the people they touched.
 Leverage existing financial literacy survey questionnaires, or create one yourself.
-If you need help building your survey, contact the NFEC and our solution expert will be in touch.
+If you need help building your local, national or international survey, contact the NFEC and our solution expert will be in touch.

 Visit the Financial Literacy Testing and Survey Center to access over 30 complimentary test and surveys.